russellmatt66/imhd-CUDA/README.md

 Fortunately, the Ideal MHD system is already written in such a way, with the only physical constant left behind being the adiabatic index, &gamma, which in general is related to the number of degrees of freedom that the particles of a gaseous system possess.
 Plasmas, being an electrically-charged gas which on macroscopic scales is roughly electrically-neutral as the abundance of free charge in the system acts in a way to shield electric potentials from the bulk, can be analyzed by considering the particles to have only translational degrees of freedom in three dimensions, which yields a &gamma = 5 / 3.

 ## Initial and Boundary Conditions
 The system that is currently implemented for simulation is a screw-pinch fusion plasma.
 The screw-pinch is a kind of magnetic confinement fusion (MCF) configuration which uses external magnets along with the `pinch` effect in order to heat, and confine, a plasma to fusion temperatures for long enough, and at high enough density, that breakeven is achieved.
-Currently, no screw-pinch, or MCF configuration for that matter, has achieved breakeven, a.k.a ignition.
+Currently, no screw-pinch, or MCF configuration for that matter, has achieved breakeven.

 # Directory Structure
 WIP